ushahidi/docs.ushahidi.com/getting-started/installing-with-vagrant.md

 ```

 This should set up a server, and install all the dependencies too.

-Go to (192.168.33.110)[http://192.168.33.110] to check the API is up and running.
+Go to [192.168.33.110](http://192.168.33.110) to check the API is up and running.
 You should see some JSON with an API version, endpoints and user info.

+#### Caveats:
-> The vagrant set up uses a 64 bit VM so you may need to enable 64 bit virtualization on your host machine.
+ - The vagrant set up uses a 64 bit VM so you may need to enable 64 bit virtualization on your host machine.
+ - Vagrant on linux has been known to have issues if you're running from within an encryptfs partition.
+If possible clone the code outside of your encrypted partitions.

 ### Logging in the first time